garrandall/popular-music-data/tracks/for-the-love-of-you--part-1-2--the-isley-brothers.md

 Smoother than a gentle breeze
 Flowin' through my mind with ease
 Soft as can be, well
-When you're lovin' me, when you're lovin' me, ooh
+When you're lovin' me, when you're lovin' me, oh

 Love to be
 Ridin' the waves of your love, enchanted with your touch